PDCMFinder/pdx-data-core/README.md

 PDX data core
 -------------

-The PDX data code is a base data model to represent PDX data.
+The PDX-data-core is a base data model to represent PDX data.
 This was extracted from the <a href="https://www.pdxfinder.org">PDX Finder project</a>.